zdave-parity/jam-np/simple.md

 order to reconstruct work-package bundles for auditing.
 In addition to the requested shard, the response should include a justification, proving the correctness of the shard.

-The justification should be the co-path of the path from the erasure root to the shard.
+The justification should be the co-path of the path from the erasure-root to the shard.
 The assurer should construct this by appending the corresponding segment shard root to the justification received via CE 137.
 The last-but-one entry in the justification may consist of a pair of hashes.